YOU CAN CHANGE THE LIVES OF WOMEN AND FAMILIES IN NEED IN OUR COMMUNITY

 Impact of COVID-19

 Employment and improvement are part of the goals our clients work toward.
 Most work low-wage jobs and will struggle to make ends meet even during the best times.
 The economic uncertainty faced by vulnerable people is expressed clearly by our residents, whose progress was all but halted when the COVID-19 pandemic first began in our community.
-Nearly 1/3 of Keys of Hope clients lost their job during the pandemic, and many have still not received unemployment benefits.
+Nearly 1/3 of Keys of Hope clients lost their job during the first half of the pandemic, but here we are a year later!
+Our clients have been resilient and steadfast in their journeys to self-sufficiency and employment.

 Calls for YWCA services continue to grow and our advocates and staff are committed to meeting the growing needs of our community.
 Help is available 24-hours a day at 865-523-6126.